DavidLPearce/AvoidAttract/README.md

 * The T1 (AB) function analyzes camera trapping data to calculate the time between the detections of species A followed by species B.

-* The T2 (BA) function analyzes camera trapping data to calculate the time between the detections of species B followed by species A given that a T1 (AB) event occured.
+* The T2 (BA) function analyzes camera trapping data to calculate the time between the detections of species B followed by species A given that a T1 (AB) event occurred.

 * The T3 (AA) function analyzes camera trapping data to calculate the time between the detections of species A followed by species A without species B inbetween detections.